Date of Last Revision

 Results: 20 subjects of the women’s varsity volleyball team were studied.
 The averages of each test were varied between the different skills tests in counter-movement vertical jump, approach vertical jump, block, broad jump, chin-ups, and push-ups.
 Lean body mass had a positive correlation to the test results than fat body mass.

 Conclusions: Lean body mass is a predictor of athletic performance in women’s volleyball.
 The Bod Pod can be used as an accurate predictor of future performance to accurately measure body composition in the athletes on the volleyball team, and that the lower percentage of body composition the better the performance on the fitness tests.

 DeCaro, Elizabeth, "Body Composition vs Athletic Performance in Volleyball" (2018).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 747.